The Revengers' Comedies: World Premiere Reviews

 His energy and imagination seem to grow rather than flag; his teasing of theatrical form seems endless.
 This year, to celebrate the half century, he offers us a play in two parts, staged on the first night in a six-hour marathon.

-The Revengers' Comedies he tackles the threatening menace of unfathomable evil that first emerged in Way Upstream, facing up to the havoc that's unleashed among basically decent, bumbling people by a bit of real, calculating nastiness.
+In The Revengers' Comedies he tackles the threatening menace of unfathomable evil that first emerged in Way Upstream, facing up to the havoc that's unleashed among basically decent, bumbling people by a bit of real, calculating nastiness.
 Most of his characters are ordinarily timid, lazy, morally shabby; now we're meeting fears of genuinely dark forces that have to be confronted.

 Henry Bell's a dull, nervous clerk (a performance of-masterly unassertiveness in which Jon Strickland is confirmed as a classic comic actor); deserted by his wife and edged into redundancy at work he's about to jump from the Albert Bridge into the Thames, but interrupted by a cry for help.